Skip to main content

 Cost of dog ultrasound by type

-Different types of ultrasounds or more complex imaging have different costs.
+Different types of ultrasounds or more complex imaging have varying costs.
 Note that these costs do not include sedation or anesthesia:4

 Type Average cost Cost range